Leoglme/vuelix/docs/development/README.md

 <box header>

-Vuesax is a library of Vuejs components that facilitates front-end development and streamlines work with great visual quality.
+Vuelix is a library of Vuejs components that facilitates front-end development and streamlines work with great visual quality.

 </box>